 - What is to be done: purpose and aims

-- How will the research be carried out: project organisation, time plan and scientific methods
+- How the research will be carried out: project organisation, time plan and methods

 - What is important about the planned research

 The abstract shall provide a summary picture of the purpose and implementation of the research.
 Please use wording to ensure persons with another subject specialisation can understand the information.

 The description may cover a maximum of 1 500 characters including blank spaces.
 This is approximately one third of an A4 page in Arial, font size 11, single line spacing.